-The aftermath of Cape Girardeau's graduation shooting: What went wrong...
+Aftermath of Cape Girardeau’s graduation shooting: What went wrong, wh...

 In January of 2024, the last of the known participants in a shooting at Hotshots Bar and Grill that injured five was arrested.
 The high-profile case involved a fight at the pool tables, followed by gunshots that sent bullets flying throughout the establishment, injuring innocent bystanders.
 It caused trauma for many inside the establishment at the time, including college students who told university faculty they were struggling to cope after the shooting.

-In nearby Charleston, Missouri, a 14-year-old unintentionally discharged a stolen gun during a fight in the men’s restroom at the football facility in March.
+In nearby Charleston, a 14-year-old unintentionally discharged a stolen gun during a fight in the men’s restroom at the football facility in March.
 The shooting forced a lockdown at the high school.
 School was canceled for two days while the district discussed strengthening safety protocols.

 Detectors on hand

 Before the May 19 graduation, the Show Me Center possessed metal-detecting wands to use at events.
 Entertainers had previously requested them for their security measures.
 Meanwhile, the school district installed a metal detector at its Central Academy building entrance.
-In interviews, officials told the Southeast Missourian that the school had ordered more metal detectors, but those had not yet arrived.
+In interviews, officials told the Southeast Missourian the school had ordered more metal detectors, but those had not yet arrived.

-Officials from the Show Me Center and the school district acknowledged that the tenant — in this case, the school district — was in charge of security.
+Officials from the Show Me Center and the school district acknowledged the tenant — in this case, the school district — was in charge of security.

 The facility use contract, obtained by the Southeast Missourian, appears to confirm this.
 The contract contains an indemnity clause that absolved the Show Me Center from responsibility for deaths or injuries, but it also said the Show Me Center “in the interest of public safety or the maintenance of good order” had the right to interrupt or terminate any performance.